 If you’re feeling leery, you’ll want to dig into feedback from beta testers before moving your Galaxy S9 from Android Oreo to Android Pie.

-Before you jump into the beta, look for early feedback from beta testers.
+Before you jump into the beta, look for feedback from beta testers.
 This feedback will alert you to potential bugs and problems.
 It’ll also alert you to potential benefits.